wordshaker/jessicabrentnall/site/collections/_posts/2025-07-31-a-year-of-head-of.md

 As a Senior Principal, I worked across many products, domains and teams.
 I got to work at all levels; from working with individual teams on their solutions through to engaging with long term business and client needs; identifying what needs to be done to meet these concerns.

 As a Head of Architecture, I still do all that was encompassed in my old role, but with the added accountability of running the Architecture function (specifically Digital / Technical Architecture).
+This includes line management of individuals, capacity and succession planning, capability mapping, supporting training and progression, improving engagement models, planning and management of work; to name just a few of the team focused activities.
+I have also had more input into the overall strategy of the platform, planning long term / strategic items of work, ensuring compliance across the platform and managing stakeholders at a senior leadership and client level.

+It a big job and a big responsibility.
+The list above is the tip of the iceberg of the list on what I actually work on on a day to day basis.
+It's required a shift in mind set and how I self manage my work and capacity.

 ## What have I learned?

+### Being liked is not as useful as being respected.

+### Being a martyr helps nobodies cause.

+### Good stakeholder engagement and planning avoids a lot of future headache.

+### How to adapt to feedback loops.

 ## What is next?